 The Scottish polymath and aristocrat, Thomas Urquhart, upon hearing that Charles II has taken the throne, was unable to control his laughter and died from oxygen deprivation.

 The Danish nobleman and astronomer, Tycho Brahe, at a royal banquet refused to relieve himself, considering it a breach of etiquette.
 This caused his bladder to rupture and he died from an infection.

 3. Death from eating delicious food

-After having eaten a meal of lobster, fine caviar, sauerkraut, smoked herring and champagne, along with a total of 14 serving of his favorite desert, Adolf Frederick – King of Sweden died from digestion problems.
+After having eaten a meal of lobster, fine caviar, sauerkraut, smoked herring and champagne, along with a total of 14 serving of his favorite dessert, Adolf Frederick, King of Sweden, died from digestion problems.
 The king had literally eaten himself to death.

 2. Death from carrot juice

 In 1974, the health food advocate Basil Brown ironically caused his own death after deliberatively drinking 30 liters of carrot juice in a period of ten days.
 This caused him to suffer severe liver damage and ultimately die from the complication.

 The American daredevil Bobby Leach survived many death-defying stunts such as riding over the Niagara Falls in a barrel.
 While none of his daring exploits was able to take his life away, slipping over an orange peel certainly did the trick.
 His injured leg became infected and had to be amputated.
 Despite this, he still died from complications.